nus-cs2103-AY2021S1/ip/docs/README.md

 `Nice!
 I've removed this task: [TASK IN QUESTION] Now you have XYZ tasks in the list.`

-If the specified index is not within range, the response will be `duke.exception.InvalidIndexException: OOPS!!!
-The index you have chosen is out of bounds`
+If the specified index is not within range, the response will be `OOPS!
+Command was not executed!
+Please choose an index that is within range.`

+### Commands related to task creation

+You can add a tag to any tag by simply writing a `#` followed by the word.

+Example: `do #work today` contains the tag `work`.
-### `todo`
+#### `todo`

 Creates a todo task.

 Example of usage:

-`todo DESCRIPTION` Description cannot be empty.
-It must contain at least 1 nonspace character.
+`todo DESCRIPTION` Description cannot be empty and must start exactly 1 space after `todo`.

 Expected outcome:

 `Got it.
 I've added this task:[TASK IN QUESTION] Now you have XYZ tasks in the list.`

-If description is invalid, the response will be: `duke.exception.InvalidDescriptionException: OOPS!!!
-The description of a task cannot be empty`
+If description is empty or has erroneous spacing, the response will be: `OOPS!
+Task was not added!
+Please start your description exactly 1 space after the task type.
+Type 'help' to see the appropriate format.`

-### `event`
+#### `event`

 Creates an event task.

 Example of usage:

-`event DESCRIPTION /at TIMING` Description and timing cannot be empty.
-They must contain at least 1 nonspace character.
+`event DESCRIPTION /at TIMING` Description cannot be empty and must start exactly 1 space after `event`.
+Timing must be in `yyyy-MM-dd` format.

 Expected outcome:

 `Got it.
 I've added this task: [TASK IN QUESTION] Now you have XYZ tasks in the list.`

-If description or timing is invalid, the response will be: `duke.exception.InvalidDescriptionException: OOPS!!!
-The description of a task cannot be empty`
+If description is empty or has erroneous spacing, the response will be: `OOPS!
+Task was not added!
+Please start your description exactly 1 space after the task type.
+Type 'help' to see the appropriate format.`

+if the timing is in invalid format, the response will be: `"OOPS!
+Task was not added!
+Please use the yyyy-MM-dd format for your date.`

-### `deadline`
+#### `deadline`

-Creates an event task.
+Creates a deadline task.

 Example of usage:

-`event DESCRIPTION /by TIMING` Description and timing cannot be empty.
-They must contain at least 1 nonspace character.
+`deadline DESCRIPTION /by TIMING` Description cannot be empty and must start exactly 1 space after `deadline`.
+Timing must be in `yyyy-MM-dd` format.

 Expected outcome:

 `Got it.
 I've added this task: [TASK IN QUESTION] Now you have XYZ tasks in the list.`

-If description or timing is invalid, the response will be: `duke.exception.InvalidDescriptionException: OOPS!!!
-The description of a task cannot be empty`
+If description is empty or has erroneous spacing, the response will be: `OOPS!
+Task was not added!
+Please start your description exactly 1 space after the task type.
+Type 'help' to see the appropriate format.`

+If the timing is in invalid format, the response will be: `"OOPS!
+Task was not added!
+Please use the yyyy-MM-dd format for your date.`

+### Commands related to getting help

-### `help`
+#### `help`

 Example of usage: